mctools/mcpl/format_statsum.md

 * The user definable `<key>` must be from 1 to 64 characters long, begin with an ASCII letter (a-z or A-Z), and contain only ASCII letters, numbers (0-9) or underscores (_).

-* The `<value>` must always be exactly 24 characters long, and contain an ascii representation of the value including only characters from the list `0123456789.+-eE`.
+* The `<value>` must always be exactly 24 characters long, and contain an ASCII representation of the value including only characters from the list `0123456789.+-eE`.
 If less than 24 characters are needed for the value itself, the string can be padded with extra ASCII spaces (' ') at either end (and only at the ends).
 If manually composing the strings in languages like C, C++, or Python, one can for instance encode the value using a print-format specifier like "%24.17g", which has the advantage of loss-less encoding of double-precision floating point values (assuming 64 bit IEEE-754 floating point encoding).

 * The actual value represented in the `<value>` must not be negative, NaN (not-a-number) or infinity.
 The exception is that a value of -1 is allowed, with the special meaning of "not available".
 This can for instance be used to reserve space in a file with the intention of overwriting it with an actual value later.
 In case of an exceptional programme abort, where the file header had been written but the job ended before all particles could be written to the file, the header would in that case hold a value meaning "not available", rather than a misleading value.
 Any operations on statistics during file merges or splitting should yield -1 if any input value is -1 or if the result does not otherwise fit (i.e. if merges would lead to values of infinity)

 * In addition to `stat:sum:...` entries, all entries starting with the string `stat:` are reserved for future usage.
-Thus, it is for now recommended that software dealing with MCPL files will prevent people from creating comments starting with `stat:`, except if it is a `stat:sum:<key>:value` entry compliant with the syntax defind above.
+Thus, it is for now recommended that software dealing with MCPL files will prevent people from creating comments starting with `stat:`, except if it is a `stat:sum:<key>:value` entry compliant with the syntax defined above.

 ## Software support